mind-engage/doodle-dragon/README.md

 5. **Configure API Keys:** You can provide the API keys through the app's settings screen once it is launched.
 6. **Run the App:** `flutter run`

+**Currently tested only on Android Phones and Tablets with API level 14**

 ### Configuration

 The app can be customized through the settings screen: